kitzy/dns/README.md

   - Route53 zones: AWS credentials with Route53 permissions
   - Cloudflare zones: Cloudflare API token with Zone:Edit permissions
 * Routing policies (weighted, latency, etc.) are only supported for Route53 zones.
-* The cleanup script currently only supports Route53 zones.
+* The cleanup scripts only process zones defined in `dns_zones/` with the appropriate provider configuration.
+Any zones in Route53 or Cloudflare that don't have corresponding YAML files in the repository are completely ignored.